 He is also a Research Scientist at the Institute for Human and Machine Cognition (IHMC).
-His laboratory develops and tests metabolic-based strategies for targeting CNS oxygen toxicity (seizures), epilepsy, neurodegenerative diseases, brain cancer and metastatic cancer.
+His laboratory develops and tests metabolic-based strategies for targeting CNS oxygen toxicity (seizures), epilepsy, neurodegenerative diseases, brain cancer, and metastatic cancer.

-The main focus of his lab over the last 12 years has investigating the anticonvulsant and neuroprotective mechanism of the ketogenic diet and ketone metabolite supplementation.
+The main focus of his lab over the last 12 years has been investigating the anticonvulsant and neuroprotective mechanism of the ketogenic diet and ketone metabolite supplementation.
 This approach can be used to treat a wide variety of pathologies linked pathophysiologically to metabolic dysregulation.
 Other areas of interest include researching metabolic-based drugs for cancer.

 He was a research investigator and crew member on NASA’s Extreme Environment Mission Operation (NEEMO 22) and has a personal interest in environmental medicine and methods to enhance safety and physiological resilience in extreme environments.
-His research is supported by the Office of Naval Research (ONR), Department of Defense (DoD), private organizations and foundations.
+His research is supported by the Office of Naval Research (ONR), Department of Defense (DoD), private organizations, and foundations.

 Molly Maloof, MD

 Dr. Molly’s mission is to radically extend healthspan—the number of years free from disease or disability—and maximize human potential by promoting wellness lifestyles that generate optimal health.
 She is a lecturer within the Wellness Department of the Medical School at Stanford University where she created a course entitled, “Live Better Longer: Extending Healthspan to Lengthen Lifespan.”